<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Understanding the 4% Rule:

-The 4% rule is a popular guideline for determining a sustainable withdrawal rate from your retirement portfolio.
-It suggests that if you saved $2 million, you could withdraw $80,000 annually, accounting for inflation.
-However, recent debates have raised concerns about the rule's validity, suggesting a lower percentage might be more appropriate.
-It's crucial to consider this guideline while planning your financial strategy.
+Popular rule of thumb for setting a sustainable withdrawal rate from your retirement account is the 4% rule.
+According to it, if you saved USD 2 million, you could withdraw USD 80,000 annually for inflation.
+Yet recent debates question the rule's validity and suggest a lower percentage might be better.
+Consider this guideline when planning your financial strategy.

 Accounting for Expenses:

-When estimating your retirement needs, factor in all possible expenses you may encounter as you age.
-In addition to travel and leisure, University of California employees should consider healthcare costs, which can be substantial before Medicare eligibility at age 65.
-Research affordable health insurance options through the Affordable Care Act and plan for other essential expenses such as housing, utilities, transportation, groceries, hobbies, and unforeseen circumstances.
-Be realistic about your desired lifestyle and adjust for inflation.
+Estimate your retirement expenses including any costs you may face as you age.
+Travel and leisure aside, University of California employees should consider healthcare costs - which can be substantial before Medicare eligibility at age 65 - as well.
+Research affordable health insurance through the Affordable Care Act and prepare for other expenses like housing, utilities, transportation, groceries, hobbies and the unexpected.
+Be realistic about your ideal lifestyle & adjust for inflation.

-Building an emergency fund is essential to protect your retirement assets.
-By separating emergency funds from your retirement portfolio, you ensure that unexpected expenses won't jeopardize your long-term plans.
-Diversify your retirement assets across different accounts, taking into account tax implications and early withdrawal penalties.
-Explore brokerage accounts that provide accessibility before age 59½ without restrictions.
+An emergency fund protects your retirement assets.
+Separating emergency funds from your retirement portfolio means unexpected costs won't wreck your long-term plans.
+Diversify your retirement assets among different accounts - consider tax and early withdrawal penalties.
+Look into brokerage accounts that grant access before age 59 1/2 without restrictions.

 Seeking Professional Guidance:

-In retirement, having multiple income streams can provide financial security and flexibility.
-While Social Security benefits are available, they may be reduced if you haven't worked throughout your 50s.
-Consider staying connected with your professional network, maintaining your skills, or even pursuing part-time work if needed.
-By planning for alternative income sources, you increase your options and safeguard against unforeseen circumstances.
+In retirement, several streams of income might provide financial security and flexibility.
+Social Security benefits may be reduced if you haven't worked past your 50s.
+So stay connected to your professional network and skillset, or work part time if needed.
+Planned alternative income sources expand your options and protect you from unexpected events.

-When planning for an early retirement without compromising your desired lifestyle, it's important to consider strategies beyond traditional savings.
-One option to explore is real estate investment trusts (REITs), which can provide a reliable income stream.
-According to a report by the National Association of Real Estate Investment Trusts (NAREIT), REITs have historically generated attractive long-term returns, averaging around 12% annually over the past two decades.
-By diversifying your investment portfolio with REITs, you can potentially enhance your retirement income while enjoying the benefits of real estate ownership.
-(Source: National Association of Real Estate Investment Trusts, 'REITs: A Smarter Way to Invest in Real Estate,' October 2022)
+Planning for an early retirement without sacrificing your lifestyle requires strategies beyond traditional savings.
+You could look into real estate investment trusts (REITs) as an income stream.
+REITs historically have delivered attractive long-term returns - on average about 12% annually over the past two decades - according to a report from the National Association of Real Estate Investment Trusts (NAREIT).
+By diversifying your investment portfolio with REITs, you may improve your retirement income while enjoying real estate ownership.
+(Source: National Association of Real Estate Investment Trusts/ 'REITs: A Smarter Way to Invest in Real Estate,' October 2022)

 Articles you may find interesting: